 Tips for researching endpoint security products

-While perusing tech community forums, also note the comments regarding the number of times an administrator had to contact a vendor for support.
-This can reveal how well a product detects and/or removes malware automatically, as well as indicate usability and performance.
+While perusing tech community forums, also note the comments regarding the number of times an administrator may have had to contact the vendor for support.
+This can reveal how well the vendor's product detects and removes malware automatically, as well as indicating usability and performance.

-Regarding detection rates, browse independent software testing and rating websites such as AV Comparatives and the Virus Bulletin.
+Regarding detection rates, browse independent software testing and rating websites, such as AV-TEST, AV-Comparatives and Virus Bulletin.
 They provide unbiased statistics and reviews of the most popular software packages.

-In a nutshell, research the products as thoroughly as possible and pick two or three products that appear to be the best fit, especially with regards to feature set, performance, price and support.
-Then, you can map evaluation criteria to certain types of user environments, user scenarios and specific endpoint antimalware products to decide what is best for your organization.
+In a nutshell, research endpoint security products as thoroughly as possible and pick two or three products that appear to be the best fit, especially with regards to its feature set, performance, price and support.
+To find out how to map evaluation criteria to certain types of user environments, user scenarios and specific endpoint antimalware products, see the next article in this series.

 After antimalware: Moving toward endpoint antivirus alternatives